The Future of E-Societies & How E-Stonia's Leading the Way

 And one of the things that we do at Cloudflare for new starters is do fun facts.

-So I've actually got the registration list, and I've got some fun facts about everybody here today.
+So I've actually got the registration list and I've got some fun facts about everybody here today.

 So first of all, your cash hit ratio is 92%.

-This is actually really good.
-This is above average, so well done.
-So you've also...35% of you have written workers, and I think a few people were being shy earlier when John asked you to raise your hands, because this is how many of you have written workers.
+And I think a few people were being shy earlier when John asked you to raise your hands because this is how many of you have written workers.

 You also did 500 billion requests last month, which is pretty impressive.

-So this is how we support such a diverse and innovative team, and this is with our EMEA customer -facing team.
+So this is how we support such a diverse and innovative team.
+And this is with our EMEA customer facing team.

+They actually speak 29 different languages.
 So I'm going to talk about a couple of ways about how we work with you and how we support you.

+So first of all, we're your trusted advisors in your support system.
 If you've ever had something go critically wrong and reached out to our customer support team, you would have had an amazing empathetic response of a very skilled technical support engineer.

 I'm extremely proud of them.
 They really make our team look good.

 The other thing that we do is we're your trusted advisors.
 There's so many cool things that you can do with Cloudflare.

 These are just a few goals that we've heard of.

 We can help you into new markets.
 We can help you with DRM at scale.

-This is what our solutions engineers and customer success and customer-facing teams will help you with on a one-to-one basis and work with you on.
+This is what our solutions engineers and customer success and customer facing teams will help you with on a one to one basis and work with you on.

 The next thing that we do is we're your Cloudflare insiders.
 So what does that mean?

 Jen talked about a lot of different things that we're building at Cloudflare.

-There's so many different products, and we want to make sure that we communicate to our customers what we're doing and what we're up to.
+There's so many different products and we want to make sure that we communicate to our customers what we're doing and what we're up to.

 So as you innovate and plan and build your own roadmaps, you know that we're there with you.

-There's a few ways that we do this, whether it's business reviews or one-to -one meetings.
+There's a few ways that we do this, whether it's business reviews or one to one meetings.

-We also do webinars, and we do a lot of meetups, maybe smaller events than this, throughout Europe and throughout the region.
+We also do webinars and we do a lot of meetups, maybe smaller events than this throughout Europe and throughout the region.

-One of the things that I get asked by candidates in interviews about all the time is, what's the biggest challenge of working here, and what's your favorite part about working here?
+One of the things that I get asked by candidates in interviews about all the time is what's the biggest challenge of working here and what's your favorite part about working here?

-They're actually the same answer.
 The biggest challenge is that we're shipping like crazy.

-But that's also the best part about working here, because we're doing things that our customers want, and we're really there for them.
+But that's also the best part about working here because we're doing things that our customers want and we're really there for them.

 So next, we're your voice inside Cloudflare.

 I've worked at a SaaS company before.
 It was kind of a joke.
 Your feature request goes into the black hole.

-We had a form to fill out for customer feature requests, but we literally didn't know where they went, or who dealt with them, or who even saw them, or if they were seen.
+We had a form to fill out for customer feature requests, but we literally didn't know where they went or who dealt with them or who even saw them or if they were seen.

-But this is not the case at all at Cloudflare.
-And your customer-facing team really works with customers to communicate what you tell us.
+But this is not the case at all at Cloudflare and your customer facing team really works with customers to communicate what you tell us.

-So an example of that is, every Friday, we collate all the feature requests that came in through the week, and it's sent out to the entire company.
+So an example of that is every Friday we collate all the feature requests that came in through the week and it's sent out to the entire company.

 And the exec team eagerly waits for this email on Fridays to learn about what our customers are saying.

-So another sort of quick story about that is, and we've been talking about this kind of all morning, is this feature of edge side code that we had a long time ago, where you could write code...well, actually, our solutions engineers would write code, deploy it every Wednesday.
+So another sort of quick story about that is, and we've been talking about this kind of all morning, is this feature of edge side code that we had a long time ago where you could write code.

 Now, of course, it's not scalable to have a weekly release schedule and have our solutions engineers write the code.